LucasFaustman/my-small-crm/README.md

 ## Lessons Learned:

 - I learned how MVC architecture can be used to create a web application!
-I had to deepen my knowledge of Express and EJS in order for everything to work.
+I had to deepen my knowledge of Express, MongoDB, and Express in order for all areas of my application to interact with eachother.

 - I learned how I can use EJS for lots of different Javascript functions!
 In order to get data such as monthly revenue projected on the dashboard, I had to use the filter array method as well as reduce in order to get to the right number.